kuldeepsingh99/keycloak-testcontainers/README.md

 ### 🚀 Keycloak Utility class

 Check this [KeycloakTestUtils](https://github.com/kuldeepsingh99/keycloak-testcontainers/blob/main/src/test/java/com/portal/keycloak/KeycloakTestUtils.java) where i have created few utility methods like **createAccessToken**, **createUser**, **createGroup**, **createClientRole**, **getClientByName**.

+One more point to note here is that to perform any admin operation we need a Access Token, so we are generating the master realm access token, please check `keycloakClient` method

 As per our requirement we can create methods and play 💥 with keycloak